hitesh-vs/hitesh-vs.github.io/_projects/5_project.md

 category: Robot Control and RL
 ---

 This project focuses on developing a controller for a quadrotor tasked with navigating restricted airspace while following a target position or trajectory.
 The quadrotor system consists of a frame with four propellers that generate lift and moments about the center of mass, allowing for precise position and orientation control.

-[GitHub Repo](https://github.com/hitesh-vs/Quadrotor-PID-Control)
+Github Link to the Project - [GitHub Repo](https://github.com/hitesh-vs/Quadrotor-PID-Control)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">